w3f/jam-milestone-delivery/deliveries/jambrains/graymatter-milestone_1.md

 ## Context

->Please present your rationale for the completion of this milestone by connecting the deliverables and describing their purpose.

 We present you hereby with an implementation of the *Gray Paper v0.7.2* to claim the first milestone of the [JAM Prize](https://jam.web3.foundation/) as defined by the Web3 foundation.
 Our implementation *GrayMatter* passes all public conformance tests is continously being improved to pass additional tests.
 The repository is hosted privately on GitHub, please forward us the list of people that need access to `@oliver.tale-yazdi:parity.io` on matrix.

 Best Regards from the JamBrains team,
 Kian Paimani, Francisco Aguirre and Oliver Tale-Yazdi

 ## Deliverables

->Please check the relevant box to indicate which milestone you are delivering.

 - [x] 1.
 IMPORTER: State-transitioning conformance tests pass and can import blocks.
 - [ ] 2.
 AUTHOR: Fully conformant and can produce blocks (including networking, off-chain).